open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 Hardware requirements
 ======================

-You can demo the Open Ephys GUI on almost any modern computer using the :ref:`filereader` to read in data that's already been saved.
-But if you are planning to run experiments, you'll need to make sure your hardware is capable enough to keep up with data acquisition.
+You can demo the Open Ephys GUI on any computer using the :ref:`filereader` to read in data that's already been saved.
+But if you are planning to run experiments, you'll need to make sure your system is capable enough to keep up with data acquisition.
 In general, the minimum requirements will depend on how many channels you'd like to acquire simultaneously, and whether you need low-latency closed-loop feedback.
 Below, we provide some guidelines for configuring your data acquisition machine.

 For the Open Ephys acquisition board
 -------------------------------------